(Not

 however has been altered to make a dramatic point.

-to my professional competence: the quirks and idiosyncrasies of art historian
+closer to my professional competence: the quirks and idiosyncrasies of art

-and scientist, when they examine the age of an art object from their grossly
+historian and scientist, when they examine the age of an art object from their

-different perspectives: aesthetic and art historical connoisseurship versus
+grossly different perspectives: aesthetic and art historical connoisseurship

-cold material analysis.
-In addition, I also wanted to explore the ramifications
+versus cold material analysis.
+In addition, I also wanted to explore the

-of a well known character fault that transcends the gulf been art scholar and
+ramifications of a well known character fault that transcends the gulf been art

-scientist: falling in love with a favorite hypothesis and defending it against
+scholar and scientist: falling in love with a favorite hypothesis and defending

 disguised or even deliberately misused many historical nuggets by claiming the